kappaservices/kappaservices/README.md

 - ⚡ Fun fact: ...
 -->

-### Kappa Services Corporation® United Kingdom is united with the people of Ukraine and the international community.
+### The Kappa Services® United Kingdom is united with the people of Ukraine and the international community.

 ************************************************************************************************************************
 ### Kappa Labs®